Diversity Summer Internship Program for Undergraduates

 What are the program requirements?

 DSIP provides a graduate-level independent research experience to undergraduate students.
-Interns will be required to work on a research project with their assigned mentors, complete weekly assignments along with a research paper, deliver a formal oral presentation, and participate in a culminating poster session.
-In addition, interns attend a GRE course and public health and professional development seminars each week.
+Interns will be required to work on a research project with their assigned mentors, complete weekly assignments along with a research paper, deliver a formal oral presentation, and participate in a culminating poster session and Leadership Alliance National Symposium.
+In addition, interns attend a GRE prep course and public health and professional development seminars each week.

 Can Leadership Alliance applicants apply?